Co-Dependents' Day

 "Co-Dependents' Day" is the fifteenth episode of the fifteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on March 21, 2004.
-The episode was written by Matt Warburton and directed by Bob Anderson.
+The episode was written by Matt Warburton and directed by Bob Anderson, with the band Brave Combo appearing as themselves.
+In the episode, Marge joins Homer in drinking alcohol, which inadvertently causes her to become a drinking addict.

-In this episode, Marge joins Homer in drinking alcohol, which leads to an incident in which a drunk driving Homer causes a car accident but makes it look like a drunk Marge was driving.
-The band Brave Combo appeared as themselves.
-The episode received negative reviews, with critics citing the scene where Homer purposely frames Marge for a DUI as an instance of the series jumping the shark.
+The episode was watched by 11.24 million viewers and received a 4.1 rating.
+However, it received negative reviews from critics and is considered to be one of the worst episodes of the series.
+Criticism was directed toward its third act and Homer's characterization.